 Skip advert

 Leg room, head room & passenger space

-Expect the XC40 to provide a cavernous cabin and you’ll be disappointed.
+If you’re expect the XC40 to provide a cavernous cabin, you’ll be disappointed.
 But what the Volvo does do is maximise the potential of what space is on offer.

 Advertisement - Article continues below

 There’s plenty of space for two adults up front, and you’ll be able to fit a couple of grown-ups in the back seats easily too.
-The XC40 has a pretty long wheelbase, so they should be fine for legroom, and the amount of headroom for back-seat passengers is equally as impressive, even with the optional panoramic sunroof fitted.
+The XC40 has a pretty long wheelbase, so they should be fine for legroom, and there’s plenty of headroom for back-seat passengers, even with the optional panoramic sunroof fitted.

 Can you squeeze a third person into the rear seats?
-Yes, at a push.
-But there’s a transmission tunnel running down the middle of the floor, so they may complain about having to place their feet at either side of it.
+At a push, yes.
+But there’s a transmission tunnel running down the middle of the floor, so they may complain about having to place their feet on either side of it.
+Two ISOFIX child seat mounting points are provided on the outer positions of the rear seats.

-The XC40 doesn’t boast the largest load bay in its class, but it’s easy to use what space is on offer there.
-That’s because the mild-hybrid version's 433-litre boot has an impressively flat floor, with no lip at the front edge, so it’s easy to slide heavier items in there.
-Even more importantly, the rear seats fold down completely flat, so you get a level load bay as well as 1,328 litres of space at your disposal.
+The XC40's 443-litre boot isn't the largest load bay in its class, but it’s easy to use the space available.
+That’s because the mild-hybrid version's boot has an impressively flat floor, with no lip at the front edge, making it easy to slide heavier items in there.
+Even more importantly, the rear seats fold down completely flat, so you get a level load bay and 1,319 litres of space at your disposal.

+Skip advert